NGrogs/Basalt/README.md

 # To - DO
 - Add better error handling (student page)
 - Fix error returned from smart contract
-- Deploy smart contract to a test network
-- Add loading elements to pages waiting on elements to load

 # Dependencies used
 -  "@babel/plugin-transform-modules-commonjs": "^7.2.0",